aokealy/blog-pokemon/README.md

 - Manual testing was constantly conducted to ensure successful deployment across the different platforms.

-## Manual testing for the following functions listed below:
+## Manual testing Python for the following functions listed below:

 - Creating an account to enter and view site (Working)